top of page

 Across the decades, Olympia has remained a vital platform for Jamaican artists to present works that engage critically with local, regional, and diasporic narratives.
 Its wide-ranging curatorial initiatives have fostered dialogue among generations of practitioners, collectors, and enthusiasts.
 The gallery has exhibited and supported the work of seminal figures such as Barrington Watson, Karl Parboosingh, Eugene Hyde, Ralph Campbell, and Aubrey Williams—members of the Contemporary Jamaican Artists’ Association—as well as Cecil Cooper, Judith Salmon, Margaret Chen, Bryan McFarlane, Petrona Morrison and Omari Ra (Afrikan).
 More recently, it has spotlighted Jamaica’s leading contemporary voices, including Ebony G. Patterson, Phillip Thomas, Camille Chedda, Greg Bailey, Patrick Waldemar, Matthew McCarthy and Taj Francis.

-The Olympia Gallery: Curators’ Eye exhibition carries forward this rich legacy.
+Curators’ Eye carries forward this rich legacy.
 By foregrounding a new generation of emerging and mid-career artists and placing them in dialogue with established practitioners, the exhibition reflects Olympia’s enduring commitment to critically exploring the cultural and creative zeitgeist of contemporary Jamaica.